 Safe Sleep for Babies: A Practical Guide

 When it comes to safe sleep for babies, there are a number of important guidelines to know about and follow—and some important questions to answer, too!
-You’re not the only parent wondering if safe co-sleeping is possible, what a newborn should wear to sleep, and when to move your baby to their own room.
+You’re not the only parent wondering if safe co-sleeping is possible, what should newborns sleep in at night, and when to move your baby to their own room.
 We’ve got the answers to all these questions and many more, plus a list of additional tips to help promote safe sleep for your sweet baby.

 The Importance of Safe Sleep Habits